Hotspot Shield Review 2026: Blazing Speeds with Hydra Protocol?

 Free Plan vs. Paid

-The free version is popular but heavily limited: it includes ads, has a daily data cap, restricts speeds, and only allows connections to US servers.
-It’s suitable for very light, occasional browsing but not much else.
+The free version is popular, but it comes with real limits: ads, a daily data cap, throttled speeds, and only a US server option.
+Fine for the occasional quick browse, not much beyond that.

 Potential Drawbacks?